Involving children and young people when responding to bullying – advice for schools

 Bullying and deaf children

-If you are concerned about your deaf child and bullying, have a look at the National Deaf Children Society's free resources for parents, educational professionals, and young people.
+If you are concerned about your deaf child and bullying, have a look at the National Deaf Children Society's website and free resources for parents, educational professionals, and young people.

 Mencap Campaign - Don't Stick It, Stop It!